-We are on the way home from a few weeks in Laos and stopped in Hong Kong to renew old acquaintances.
-Like many people we've been following HK's pro-democracy movement and wishing there was something we could do to show our support.
-As it happened, a police-approved march was happening today, starting shortly after our … Continue reading Standing with Hong Kong
+While on our way home after a few weeks in Laos, we stopped in Hong Kong to renew old acquaintances.
+Like many people, we follow HK's pro-democracy movement and wished there was something we could do to show support.
+As it happened, a "police-approved" march was starting shortly after our plane landed so we checked … Continue reading Standing with Hong Kong

 We'd never heard of Ninh Binh but it was highly recommended by our AirBnB hosts in Hue so we decided to check it out.
 While not well known to foreigners, Ninh Binh is a very popular vacation spot for Vietnamese, a classic un-destination about 100 km south of Hanoi.
 Ninh Binh has a phenomenal karst … Continue reading Where’s Ninh Binh?